ndrean/ex_zig_zigler_wasmex/README.md

-# Embedded Zig in Elixir with Zigler and in Wasi-WebAssembly with Wasmex
+# Running Zig code in Elixir with Zigler and in Wasi-WebAssembly with Wasmex

 I was curious about the difference in execution time between `NIF` and `WebAssembly`.